cfredericks/golf-better/README.md

 # golf-better
 ![Android CI Status](https://github.com/cfredericks/golf-better/actions/workflows/android.yml/badge.svg)

-To build app:
+To build and run the Android app:
 - Install Android Studio and load code
-- Set API_KEY in com.cfredericks.golfbetter.SportsDataApiClient
+- Login to golf-better GCP account with gcloud
+- Run the app in one of these ways:
+  - Install an emulator and run from Android Studio
+  - Connect a real device (either using USB or "adb tcpip") and run from Android Studio
-- Install an emulator for running the code (or build an APK and push to a real device)
+  - Build an APK and push to a real device

 See directories under /gcp for specific READMEs.